rcpch/discourse-apim/README.md

 To generate the list of APIs we combine the following API calls:

 - [Product - List By Service](https://learn.microsoft.com/en-us/rest/api/apimanagement/product/list-by-service?view=rest-apimanagement-2022-08-01&tabs=HTTP).
-  - For individual users we filter by published products so they can only sign up to our free products.
+  - For individual users we filter by products that do not require approval so they can only sign up to our free products.
-  - For a paid customer group we show all our unpublished products along with a link to get in touch to sign up to more.
+  - For a paid customer group we show the products they have been signed up for
   - For administrators viewing either we show all products regardless, allowing them to match as they see fit
 - [User Subscription - List](https://learn.microsoft.com/en-us/rest/api/apimanagement/user-subscription/list?view=rest-apimanagement-2022-08-01&tabs=HTTP)
   - Contains a `scope` field against each subscription which we match against the products to show which ones they already have credentials for